maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam17/test-3/test-3__passage-2.md

 ---

-#### **VIDEO 2: The Global Boom and its Consequences (16 words)**
+#### **VIDEO 2: The Boom and its Consequences (17 words)**

 **Video Script Prompt**

 **Target a specific use case:**
-"Help learners understand the rapid growth of palm oil production and its devastating impact on the environment and wildlife."
+"Help learners understand the rapid growth of palm oil production and its devastating impact on the environment."

 **Focus on a specific source:**
-"Focus on the next 16 vocabulary words.
+"Focus on the next 17 vocabulary words.
 For each, provide a short English meaning and a simple example sentence from the text."

 1.  **seize**
 2.  **devote**